 In April of 1944, the Jewish Anti-Fascist Committee gathered in Moscow for the third meeting of “representatives of the Jewish people”.
 The reports indicate that speakers largely talked about the contribution of Jews to the resistance, although there was some mention of genocide victims.
 Before moving on to the topic of the resistance, Ehrenburg said that there were no more Jews in Kyiv, Warsaw, Prague, or Amsterdam.
 And a quote from Fefer’s report included the phrase: “The fascists want not only to exterminate our people; they would have us disappear in shame…”.

 On July 9, 1944, during the Vilnius operation, the chairman of the Presidium of the Supreme Soviet of the Lithuanian SSR Yustas Poletskis wrote: “The Jews did not go to their deaths resignedly but fought valiantly against the German invaders.
 In the Vilnius ghetto, they formed a partisan detachment…Breaking free from the ghetto, the Jewish partisans derailed the troop train and blew it up with mines they made in the same ghetto…”.
 Jews from the ghetto were exterminated in a suburb of Vilnius called Panary (now Paneriai).
 After their liberation, two women who had fled there and gone into hiding with a Lithuanian family, told a correspondent from TASS, Evgeny Patner, about the extermination of tens of thousands of Jews.
 Leonid Vysokoostrovsky wrote that three Jews he met in Vilnius were all that remained of the Jewish population of the city.
 Immediately after the liberation of the city, Kostas Korsakas also mentioned the ghetto and the extermination of its prisoners.
 At the end of August, Vechernyaya Moskva reported on the mass killings in Ponary, including all the Jews in the Vilnius ghetto.
-At the beginning of August, correspondents from Izvestia wrote that immediately after the occupation of Kaunas, 30,000 Jews were exterminated.
+At the beginning of August, correspondents from Izvestiya wrote that immediately after the occupation of Kaunas, 30,000 Jews were exterminated.
 In early October 1944, Vechernyaya Moskva mentioned the extermination of Jews, among other ethnicities, in Narva (Estonia).

 In June 1944, the director Alexander Tairov told Literatur i Iskustva about his meeting with the poet-partisan Avrom Sutzkever from whom he learned about the conditions the 80,000 trapped Jews had to endure, and how, despite the daily reprisals and bullying, the prisoners continued to live; they existed there in four underground theaters.
 In October, in the same newspaper, Sutzkever himself wrote a large article describing the extermination of Jews in Vilnius.
 Viewing this liquidation as part of Hitler’s overall program of extermination of the Jews and their culture, the author touched on the invaders’ destruction of ancient scrolls, Jewish archives, and gravestones at the Šnipiškės cemetery.
 He further wrote about the armed prisoner resistance in the ghetto, and how a task group managed to save some of the Jewish archives, books, and artifacts, as well as Mark Antakolsky’s sculpture “David”.